osg-htc/technology/docs/software/git-software-development.md

 Once you have your local repo, do the following:

 1. Create a branch to hold changes that are related to the issue you are working on.
-Give the `<BRANCH>` a name that will remind you of its purpose, such as `sw2345-pathchange`
+   Give the `<BRANCH>` a name that will remind you of its purpose, including any relevant ticket numbers, such as `SOFTWARE-2345.pathchange`:

         :::console
         [user@client ~ ] $ git checkout -b <BRANCH>